peakshift/bitcoin-ux/payments/receive.md

 - Contact/Observer (label who knows about the coin)
 - Memo (what is the purpose)

+---

+**Payment Requests** hold the information a wallet requires to make a bitcoin payment.
+Whether on-chain or lightning, a payment request does not represent an account.
+Instead, think of it as an invoice, and ideally, recipients should only use payment requests once.

+Whether you are making an On-chain or Lightning Payment, the user flow is typically the same.The receiver generates a payment request, shares it with the payer via some out-of-band method (QR code, text message, etc.), then the payer approves the payment in their wallet.

+At the core, they contain the destination (address or invoice) and other pieces of data required to identify who and what is being paid for, like the amount, payer’s name, and memo.

 ## Payment Requests / Addresses

 Do we need to consider different types of addresses?

 - Example Muun, default to bech32 (v3 addresss) but allowing to fall back to legacy address.
 - Describe types of secure way to send addresses when you are not in the same physical location.
 - Difference between payment request and invoice / an addresss is not a payment requesst but it is a good way to describe this to a user.